dgatf/msrc/README.md

-# MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL, Ibus
+# MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL, IBUS

 This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors.
 It adds support for several ESC telemetry protocols